Swapnil-J-Patil/Cryptocurrency_App/README.md

 Explore Cryptocurrency available across the globe.
+Use paper currency to buy cryptocurrency.